MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 # Create and edit topics in your Power Virtual Agents bot

-Select the version of Power Virtual Agents you're using here:
+Select the version of Power Virtual Agents you're using:

 > [!div class="op_single_selector"]
 >